top of page

 Artist Manager

-Rebecca Townsend is swiftly solidifying her reputation as a highly accomplished arts administrator, boasting a wealth of expertise in the field of classical music and opera.
-Her portfolio is distinguished by her fostering of close collaborations with esteemed arts organizations and influential leaders throughout Canada and the United States.
+Rebecca Townsend is an accomplished arts administrator with a wealth of expertise in the fields of classical music and opera.
+Her portfolio is distinguished by her fostering of close collaborations with esteemed arts organizations and leaders worldwide.

-Ms. Townsend holds a BM and MM from the University of Toronto, and a Graduate Certificate in Arts Management from Centennial College in Toronto.
+Rebecca holds a Bachelor of Music and a Master of Music from the University of Toronto, as well as a Graduate Certificate in Arts Management from Centennial College.
+Most recently, she earned the Osgoode Certificate in Entertainment Law from Osgoode Hall Law School.

 Maria Miller